 A. A program management approach is scalable to the needs of the program, and frequently hinges on upfront attention to identifying risks, using project controls tools, and maximizing staff efficiency.
 The goal is to invest time early to develop an efficient team structure and to manage risks that may get missed without a programmatic approach.
-That upfront effort pays off over the life of the program in efficiencies and effectiveness.
+That upfront effort pays off over the life of the program.
 It helps the project team see challenges before they happen.